In computer engineering, a cacheis a component that transparently stores data so that future requests for that data can be served faster.

 Laser Printer

-laser printer is a common type of computer printer that rapidly produces high quality text and graphics on plain paper.
+A laser printer is a common type of computer printer that rapidly produces high quality text and graphics on plain paper.

 Magnetic Ink Character Recognition